 This guide will describe all options available to protect data against loss.
 All backup options are available to all users (Basic, Plus, and Premium).
 Day One Sync requires a Plus or Premium account status.

 Data is stored locally on each device where Day One is installed.
 If Day One Sync is enabled, data is also stored on Day One Sync servers.
-If the app is deleted, local data is also deleted.
+If the iOS or Android apps are deleted, local data is also deleted.
+Data is not stored in the app on Mac, but on the hard drive.
+See here.
 Please be sure data is synced or a backup has been exported prior to uninstalling the app.

 For help transitioning to a new device, see this guide: Transitioning Day One data to a new device